MarcinJanis/Images_Cryptography/README.md

 🖼️ Images_Cryptography
-A basic project developed for study purposes.
-This application allows you to encrypt and decrypt images using simple custom algorithms.
-It's a great way to explore image processing and cryptography concepts hands-on.
+This project explores basic methods of image encryption and decryption using simple custom algorithms.<br>It was developed as part of a study assignment focused on visual cryptography and secure image processing techniques.

 🚀 Features
 Load and display images